apriltuesday/eva-opentargets/docs/open-targets/README.md

 ClinVar is continuously updated and holds monthly releases of its database contents.

-## OpenTargets
+## Open Targets
-[OpenTargets](https://www.opentargets.org/) is a collaboration between academia and industry.
+[Open Targets](https://www.opentargets.org/) is a collaboration between academia and industry.
 Among other things, it combines associations between genetic variation and human traits (most notably, diseases) into a single integrated resource.
 This information is then used to provide evidence on the biological validity of therapeutic targets and an initial assessment of the likely effectiveness of pharmacological intervention on these targets.

-OpenTargets also holds periodic releases, which happen approximately every two months.
+Open Targets also holds periodic releases, which happen approximately every two months.
 Data for every release comes from several data providers.
-There are several requirements for submitting data to OpenTargets:
+There are several requirements for submitting data to Open Targets:
 * It must be represented in the form of “evidence strings”.
 These are JSON strings describing:
   + Genes the variant affects
   + Functional consequence of the variant on the gene